Table Tennis Smash

 The Actual Smash

-Smash the ball when it’s about shoulder high or at the top of its bounce.
+Smash the ball when it’s about shoulder-high or at the top of its bounce.
 Alternatively, you could strike the ball right as it bounces above the net.
-While the latter is a riskier play, it will offer the other player less time to respond to your shot.
+While the latter is riskier, it will offer the other player less time to respond to your shot.

-When smashing, be sure to shift your weight from your back leg onto your forward leg.
-This implies that while the ball is coming at you in the air, you should get sideways and shift your weight onto your back leg.
+When smashing, shift your weight from your back leg onto your forward leg.
+This implies that you should get sideways and shift your weight onto your back leg while the ball is coming at you in the air.
 As you make the smash, you should shift your weight onto your front leg to generate power and speed.

-While at it, make sure the bat makes really flat contact with the ball.
+While at it, ensure the bat makes flat contact with the ball.
 Avoid brushing motions because they merely produce spin.
 For speed, use a nice flat contact.

 You don’t need to strike the ball too hard, especially if your position isn’t ideal.
 It’s acceptable to just hit the ball accurately and then wait for a better moment to smash it harder.